TL;DR

 Many spectral tools (e.g., the normalized Laplacian) are naturally defined for undirected graphs.
 For directed networks, a magnetic Laplacian encodes direction as a complex phase while producing a Hermitian operator with real eigenvalues.
 This allows spectral signatures that respond to directed circulation and asymmetry.[10][12]

-One common construction (used by the simulator) starts from a directed adjacency $A$ and defines:
+The weighted construction used in the simulator starts from a directed adjacency $A$ and defines:

 - symmetric magnitude $A_s = \tfrac{1}{2}(A + A^\top)$